The medical and therapeutic benefit of Cannabidiol oil to help treat diabetes is incredible.

 - The endocannabinoid system in obesity and type 2 diabetes

-- Cannabinoids and endocannabinoids in metabolic disorders with focus on diabetes
+- Cannabinoids and endocannabinoids in metabolic disorders with a focus on diabetes

 - The endocannabinoid system and plant-derived cannabinoids in diabetes and diabetic complications